WOODS: Benchmarks for Out-of-Distribution Generalization in Time Series: Additional dataset information

 \subsubsection{Setup}

-\paragraph{Motivation} In clinical settings, we train a model on the data gathered from a limited number of patients and hope this model will generalize to unseen patients in the future~\cite{worstgroup_subpopulation}.
-However, this generalization between observed patients in the training dataset and new patients at the test time is not guaranteed.
-Distributional shifts caused by shifts in patient demographics (e.g., age, gender, and ethnicity) can cause the model to fail.
-We study these patient demographic shifts with the SEDFx dataset.
+\paragraph{Motivation} In clinical settings, we train a model on the data gathered from a limited number of patients and hope this model will generalize to new patients in the future~\cite{worstgroup_subpopulation}.
+However, this generalization between observed patients in the training dataset and new patients is not guaranteed.
+Distribution shifts caused by shifts in patient demographics (e.g., age, gender, and ethnicity) can cause the model to fail.
+We study age demographic shift with the SEDFx~\cite{sedfx,physionet} dataset (Figure~\ref{fig:sedfx_appendix}).

 \paragraph{Problem setting} We consider the sleep classification task from EEG measurements.
-The labels are six sleep stages (Awake, Non-REM 1-2-3-4, and REM) labeled by experts in the field.
-The data comes from five age groups, which act as our Source-domains.
+The dataset has four source domains, where each domain contains data from participants of a certain age group.
 The goal is to generalize to an unseen age demographic.
-As a whole, the dataset is composed of 238712 recordings of 30 seconds each from four EEG channels gathered on 100 participants.

-\paragraph{Data} The dataset consists of 238712 sequences of EEG recordings taken from about 200 full nights of sleep of 100 participants.
-Concretely, the inputs $x$ are multivariate time series that take the form of 4 channels and 3000 time steps sampled at 100Hz.
-The four channels contain 2 EEG channels, 1 Electromyography (EOG) channel, and 1 Electrocardiography (ECG) channel.
-Those four channels are fpz-cz, pz-oz, EMG submental, EOG horizontal.
-Sequences are 30 seconds in length, a standard sequence length for the task of sleep stage classification.
-Data gathered by different machines originate from disjoint sets of participants.
-The labels $y$ consist of 6 sleep stages: Awake, Non-REM 1, Non-REM 2, Non-REM 3, Non-REM 4, and REM.
-Domains $d$ are the four disjoint age groups: Age 20-40, Age 40-60, Age 60-80, and age 80-100.
+\paragraph{Data} The dataset is composed of $238\,712$ recordings gathered on 100 participants.
+Every participant had 2 nights of sleep recorded.
+The inputs $\mathbf X$ are recordings of 30 seconds each with four EEG channels sampled at 100Hz.
+The channels include 2 EEG channels, one Electromyography (EOG) channel, and one Electrocardiography (ECG) channel.
+The labels $\mathbf Y$ consist of 6 sleep stages: Awake, Non-REM 1, Non-REM 2, Non-REM 3, Non-REM 4, and REM.
+The domains $d$ are the four disjoint age groups: Age 20-40, Age 40-60, Age 60-80, and age 80-100.